 The complexity curve follows the assertion that the further you deviate from the team-per-service organisation design, the more complex things will become; no matter whether it is too many teams for the number of services, or vice versa.

-Comparing these figures to real-world examples, I would say that single-digit complexity is a must.
+Comparing these figures to real-world examples, I would say that single-digit complexity is desirable unless you can take additional action to limit complexity.

 Having been careful to consider Conway’s law, I have avoided designing teams and architecture in isolation of each other.
 I believe this is the only way to ensure the design of both is successful.
 If you don’t balance the design on both sides (the technology on one side and the people on the other), the complexity is damaging to both.